DOGE28/Zerto-Upgrade-Tutorial/README.md

 Once deployment is complete, you may power it on.

-You may now connect to the ZVM in your web browser at  ht<span>tps://</span>ZVM-IP  to verify it was deployed correctly.
+You must now connect to the ZVM in your web browser at  ht<span>tps://</span>ZVM-IP  to verify it was deployed correctly.
 The port :9669 is no longer needed.

 The ZVM comes with a preconfigured user specifically for the ZVM: